The Pulse of K-Entertainment

 Apartment

 Ji Sung leads the cast of "Apartment" (아파트), a crime-adjacent thriller built on sharp social satire about Korean residential life.
-As reported by MyDramaList, the drama follows Hae Kang, a former gangster who runs for apartment association president in order to access hidden funds buried within the building's finances, only to find himself unravelling a network of entrenched corruption in the process.
+JTBC's lineup materials describe the drama following Hae Kang, a former gangster who runs for apartment association president in order to access hidden funds buried within the building's finances, only to find himself unravelling a network of entrenched corruption in the process.
 Ha Yun Kyung, Park Byung Eun, and Moon So Ri round out the cast in what looks to be a strong vehicle for Ji Sung's trademark dramatic intensity, channelled through a story that mirrors real-world frustration with Korea's hyper-competitive housing landscape.
 The drama does not yet have a confirmed broadcast date, though the cast lineup suggests production is well underway.

 Final Table